-- 184. Gambling commission guidance for local authorities states: "members clubs must have at least 25 members and be established and conducted "wholly or mainly" for purposes other than gaming, unless the gaming is restricted to bridge and whist.
-A members' club must be permanent in nature, not established to make commercial profit, and controlled by its members equally.
-Examples include working men's clubs, branches of royal british legion and clubs with political affiliations." - 185.
-The commission's guidance also notes that "licensing authorities may only refuse an application on grounds that: - The applicant does not fulfil the requirements for a members' or commercial club or miners' welfare institute and therefore is not entitled to receive the type of permit for which it has applied; - The applicant's premises are used wholly or mainly by children and/or young persons; - An offence under the Act or a breach of a permit has been committed by the applicant while providing gaming facilities; - A permit held by the applicant has been cancelled in the previous ten years; or - An objection has been lodged by the commission or the police - 186.
-There is also a 'fast-track' procedure available for premises which hold a club premises certificate under the Licensing Act 2003.
-As the Gambling Commission's guidance for local authorities states: "Under the fast-track procedure there is no opportunity for objections to be made by the commission or the police, and the ground upon which an authority can refuse a permit are reduced" and "The grounds on which an application under the process may be refused are: - That the club is established primarily for gaming, other than gaming prescribed under schedule 12; - That in addition to the prescribed gaming, the applicant provides facilities for other gaming; or - That a club gaming permit or club machine permit issued to the applicant in the last ten years has been cancelled." - 187.
-There are statutory conditions on club gaming permits that no child uses a category B or C machine on the premises and that the holder complies with any relevant provision of a code of practice about the location and operation of gaming machines.
+- it must have at least 25 members; - it must be established and conducted wholly or mainly for purposes other than gaming (with the exception of bridge or whist); - it must be permanent in nature; - it must not be established to make a commercial profit; - it must be controlled by its members equally. - 212.
+Examples of these include working men's clubs, branches of the Royal British Legion and clubs with political affiliations. - 213.
+The Licensing Authority may only refuse an application on the grounds that: - a) the applicant does not fulfil the requirements for a members' or commercial club or miners' welfare institute and therefore is not entitled to receive the type of permit for which it has applied; - the applicant's premises are used wholly or mainly by children and/ or young persons; - c) an offence under the Act or a breach of a permit has been committed by the applicant while providing gaming facilities; - d) a permit held by the applicant has been cancelled in the previous ten years; or - e) an objection has been lodged by the Gambling Commission or the Police. - 214.
+There is also a "fast-track" procedure available under the Act for premises that hold a club premises certificate under the Licensing Act 2003.
+Under the fast-track procedure there is no opportunity for objections to be made by the Gambling Commission or the Police, and the grounds upon which a Licensing Authority can refuse a permit are reduced.
+The grounds on which an application under this process may be refused are that: - a) the club is established primarily for gaming, other than gaming prescribed under schedule 12; - b) in addition to the prescribed gaming, the applicant provides facilities for other gaming; or - c) a club gaming permit or club machine permit issued to the applicant in the last ten years has been cancelled. - 215.
+There are statutory conditions on club gaming permits that no child may use a Category B or C gaming machine on the premises and that the holder complies with any relevant provision of a Gambling Commission Code of Practice about the location and operation of gaming machines. - 216.
+The Licensing Authority will need to satisfy itself that the club meets the requirements of the Gambling Act 2005 to hold a club gaming permit.
+In order to do this, it may require proof of additional information from the operator such as: - Is the primary activity of the club something other than gaming? - Are the club's profits retained solely for the benefit of the club's members? - Are there 25 or more members? - Are the addresses of members of the club genuine domestic addresses